 It's important to ask yourself the question: "Is more better?"
-If you have not thought about this question, there is no doubt that you are in the more is better, consumerism, always be scaling, philosophy.
+If you have not thought about this question, there is no doubt that you live by a philosophical notion that yes, more is always better.
+It's this mindset, ironically, that is the demise of most wealth creation potential.
+It drives consumerism, record levels of personal debt, waste and an "always be scaling" philosophy, all of which ambush the opportunity for you to become financially free.